cs161-staff/textbook/games/index.md

 ---
-title: 1.
-Search
+title: 2.
+Games
-nav_order: 1
+nav_order: 2
 has_children: true
 ---

-# 1. Search
+# 2. Games

 Author: Nikhil Sharma

-Edited by: Matei Gardea, Catherine Chu, and Wesley Zheng
+Edited by: Catherine Chu and Wesley Zheng

 Credit: Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.